grame-cncm/faustcourse/session2/Lesson1.md

 ## Lesson 1: Learning Faust

+Welcome to session 2.
 This session is going to be a little bit more computer science oriented.
+But we will keep it as simple as possible.
-But we will keep it as simple as possible and at the end you will have all the information required to really master Faust.
+At the end of this session you will have all the information required to program in Faust.

 [Slide 1: What you will learn in this session]

-This first lesson will give you a kind of overview of the session.
+This first lesson will give you a kind of overview of session 2.
 Here is what you are going to learn:

 * You will learn the _primitives_ of the language, which are the